image by ryan rudewicz

 Statement

-My transdisciplinary studio practice explores the multiplicity of identity, creation/performance of persona, and synthesis of queer spirituality through the erotic body.
-By using conceptual approaches found in my printmedia work such as repetition and iteration and extending them to my emerging engagements in the realms of sculpture, fiber, writing, and performance, I interrogate how my identities ritualistically materialize and where they may collapse into one another.
+My transdisciplinary practice explores the multiplicity of identity, performance of persona, and synthesis of queer spirituality through the erotic body.
+In drawing on approaches of repetition and iteration found in my printmedia work extended to the realms of sculpture, fiber, and performance, I interrogate how my identities ritualistically materialize and where they may collapse into one another.

 Bio